 Optional – 1tbs Kirsch

-- Grease the inside of both doughnut moulds well with soft butter.
+- First of all, grease the inside of both doughnut moulds well with soft butter.

 - In a large bowl add the butter and sugar.